twilio/twilio-voice-react-native-app/app/README.md

 ```
 cd app/
 ```
-Afterwards, ensure that the dependencies are fetched.
+Fetch the dependencies.
 ```
 yarn install
 ```
-You can then start a build and the Metro bundler at the same time by using the command
+Start a native build and the Metro bundler at the same time by using the command
 ```
 yarn android
 ```